Poland's president calls off Russia trip due to coronavirus

 “The president will not fly to Smolensk...as he had hoped,” a government official with knowledge of the decision told Reuters.

-“All options are still on the table with regards to the prime minister,” he added, emphasizing how important the anniversary was to the party.
+“All options are still on the table with regards to the prime minister,” he added, emphasising how important the anniversary was to the party.

 Ties between Moscow and Warsaw have plumbed new lows after a series of comments made by Russian President Vladimir Putin last December about Poland bearing some responsibility for the outbreak of World War Two.